LudovicaLV/LudovicaLV.github.io/CSA/index.md

 ### Day 0 <br />

 We provide the R code to extract the day 0 of the exponential phase (CSA_day_0.R), by considering the first several weeks for which the 7-day lagged moving average was above 0 (CSA_av_above_0.R).
-We also provide the data folder for running this code (Data_CSA.zip).
+We also provide the data folder for running this code (Data_CSA.zip), (data downloaded from https://usafacts.org/).

 ### R_0 <br />